-Academic year 2021-22
+Academic year 2022-23

 NOTE: Any grant aid above includes grant or scholarship aid awarded from the federal government, state/local government, or the institution.
 Federal grants include Federal Pell grants and other federal grants.
 Any loans include federal loans and other loans awarded to students.
 Average amounts of aid were calculated by dividing the total aid awarded by the unduplicated count of recipients at each institution.
-N is the number of institutions in the comparison group.
+N is the number of institutions in the comparison group that have a value for each indicator.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2022-23, Student Financial Aid survey component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2023-24, Student Financial Aid survey component.

 Figure 11.
-Average amount of Federal Pell grants and Federal Student loans awarded to degree/certificate-seeking undergraduate students: Academic year 2021-22
+Average amount of Federal Pell grants and Federal Student loans awarded to degree/certificate-seeking undergraduate students: Academic year 2022-23

 NOTE: Federal loans include federal loans to students.
 Average amounts of aid were calculated by dividing the total aid awarded by the unduplicated count of recipients at each institution.
-N is the number of institutions in the comparison group.
+N is the number of institutions in the comparison group that have a value for each indicator.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2022-23, Student Financial Aid survey component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2023-24, Student Financial Aid survey component.

 Figure 12.
-Percent of undergraduate students awarded grant or scholarship aid, by degree/certificate-seeking status: Academic year 2021-22
+Percent of undergraduate students awarded grant or scholarship aid, by degree/certificate-seeking status: Academic year 2022-23

 Figure 13.
-Average amount of grant or scholarship aid awarded to undergraduate students, by degree/certificate-seeking status: Academic year 2021-22
+Average amount of grant or scholarship aid awarded to undergraduate students, by degree/certificate-seeking status: Academic year 2022-23